 The immediate success was due to the remarkable friendship between its founder, Ruth, Lady Fermoy and its main sponsor Sebastian Walker (pictured right).
 Both were passionate about music and wanted to bring top quality live performances to audiences in the country to whom they were not readily available, at the same time as helping the churches where they were held.

 Lady Fermoy’s lifelong love of music stemmed from her own playing: she had been a pupil in Paris of the legendary pianist Alfred Cortot.
-Before Music in Country Churches she had founded the King’s Lynn Festival (1951), much encouraged by Queen Elizabeth The Queen Mother, her close friend and neighbour at Sandringham.
-Music in Country Churches, which Lady Fermoy launched in her 80th year, also had active Royal support: at the start HRH The Prince of Wales became its Patron.
-He has remained an active and enthusiastic supporter, and has attended many of the concerts.
+Before Music in Country Churches she had founded the King’s Lynn Festival (1951), much encouraged by the late Queen Elizabeth The Queen Mother, her close friend and neighbour at Sandringham.
+Music in Country Churches, which Lady Fermoy launched in her 80th year, also had active Royal support: at the start HRH The former Prince of Wales (now His Majesty King Charles III) became its Patron.
+During his Patronage he was an active and enthusiastic supporter, and regularly attended our concerts.

 In her equally musical friend Sebastian Walker, Lady Fermoy found the ultimate accompanist for her new project.
 Sebastian, then in his forties, was founder of Walker Books, the ever-expanding children’s book publisher.
 For all his business acumen and ambition, nevertheless a key part of his life was the piano—he practised for several hours each day.
 For Sebastian working with Lady Fermoy was a delight, and sponsoring Music in Country Churches was a perfect fit for Walker Books, which did so generously from the beginning.